joeferner/node-persist/README.md

 Creates a custom method that is a composition of clauses.
-Only supports clauses - where, orderBy, etc. Trying to chain a method that returns results (all, first, min, etc.) will not work.
-This is set to refer to the query you're constructing.
+Only supports clauses - where, orderBy, etc. Trying to chain a method that returns results (all, first, min, etc.) will not work. `this` is set to refer to the query you're constructing.

 __Arguments__